Hide (Doctor Who): Continuity

 In the episode, the Doctor uses a blue crystal from Metebelis III.
 Metebelis III has featured before when the Third Doctor (Jon Pertwee) took a blue crystal from the planet in The Green Death (1973) and returned it in Planet of the Spiders (1974), although it was pronounced differently.
 The Doctor mentions the Eye of Harmony, which was introduced in The Deadly Assassin (1976).
 The Doctor puts on the orange spacesuit he wore originally in "The Impossible Planet" / "The Satan Pit" (2006) and wore on a number of occasions up to "The Waters of Mars" (2009) when taking the photos.
+Early on the episode, when speaking to Grayling, Clara describes the possible relationship between Palmer and Grayling as "sticking out [...] like a big chin"; this references the episode Asylum of the Daleks, in which the previous form of her character, Oswin Oswald, made repeated assertions of the Doctor's chin.